Skip to main content

 Shapes: B, K, SK, 0.8D, 1.2D, 2.4D, 3.2D, 1C, 2C, 3C

-Quantity: 1 piece of each (10 pieces total)
+Quantity: 1 piece of each (total of 10 pieces)

 Contents: